Upper Leg Compensation

 • For manual adjustment, you can sit down and open the 3D preview window to adjust.
 It is not recommended to adjust while looking at your tracker in VR.

 It is recommended that users find the best binding position before adjusting compensation.
 The smaller the compensation value, the better.
-When testing the binding position, it is recommended not to wear long pants and to test with the strap directly against the skin (if some individuals are allergic to the strap's surface, a tissue can be placed underneath).
-Based on current feedback, some people find better results when placed on the outer side of the thighs, while others find better results when placed directly above the knees.
+When testing binding positions, it is recommended not to wear long pants and to test with the strap directly against the skin (if some individuals are allergic to the strap's surface, a tissue can be placed underneath).
+Based on current feedback, some people find better results when placed on the outer side of the legs, while others find better results when placed directly above the knees.
 Please refer to the final test results!

 4. Height Compensation